St Michael's Catholic Church, Nowra: Parish history

 According to the Catholic Year Book of 1882 the churches in the Shoalhaven parish were: St Michael's, Nowra; St Patrick's, Broughton Creek; St Mary's, Ulladulla and St Joseph's, Kangaroo Valley.
 There were also Mass stations at Greenwell Point, Coolangatta, Milton and Woodburn.
 Weekday Mass was in the church and sometimes in the presbytery (which was still at Numbaa).
 The Catholic population was estimated to be about 1,200.

-On 8 October 1887, the present presbytery was opened, having cost 900 pounds.
+On 8 October 1887, the present presbytery was opened, having cost A£900.
 In 1888 the Sisters of St Joseph arrived in Berry and opened their school for 48 children.
-The same year saw the opening of the present St Joseph's Church, Kangaroo Valley, at a cost of 849 pounds.
+The same year saw the opening of the present St Joseph's Church, Kangaroo Valley, at a cost of A£849.

-On the 6 November 1921, the blessing and opening of the extensions of St Michael's Church, Nowra, took place.
-Twenty feet were added to the length of the church, the gallery was constructed and the shingles on the roof were replaced by tiles.
-The extensions were in harmony with the fabric of the church.
-The cost had been 1,660 pounds.
-Later that day, there was the blessing of the foundation stone of the new convent at Berry.
-The new church at Berry was opened in 1936.

 The next parish priest, Monsignor John Purcell arrived in December 1956.
 He immediately embarked on an extensive programme of school building, then church extensions and renovations.
-In 1959, the building of Sacred Heart Church, Bomaderry; in 1963, further renovations to St Michael's in 1969; the building of Our Lady, Help of Christians’ Church, Culburra in 1978; Holy Spirit Church, Vincentia, in 1983 and the re-establishment of a Catholic High School in Nowra, with St John the Evangelist High School.
+In 1959, the building of Sacred Heart Church, Bomaderry; in 1963, further renovations to St Michael's in 1969; the building of Our Lady, Help of Christians' Church, Culburra in 1978; Holy Spirit Church, Vincentia, in 1983 and the re-establishment of a Catholic High School in Nowra, with St John the Evangelist High School.
 With over 9,000 Catholics, six churches, three other Mass centres and over 600 children in St Michael's School, much has been achieved in this parish in 150 years.
 The Sisters of St Joseph left Berry in 1978, and St Patrick's School closed the following year.
-The current parish priest, Fr.
+Fr.
 Patrick J. Faherty took up the office in 1993.

-St Michael's Church, Nowra (1877)

-St Michael's, Nowra is a Gothic Revival church opened on 30 September 1877.
-The church is built of squared rubble stonework in courses and originally had a shingle roof.
-The stonework is generally in good condition and despite several additions over the years, the southern and western elevations still indicate the original character of the building.